Editor's note: This post was last updated on April 7, 2020

 Arkansas Community Foundation is accepting proposals for mini-grants for non profit organizations assisting in COVID-19 relief.
 The organization will award $1,000 grants to organizations responding to the immediate needs of vulnerable populations affected by the virus, including any organization with 501c3 status including churches, hospitals, schools, or government entities based anywhere in Arkansas.
 Apply for a grant or donate to the fund HERE.

-There is an active Facebook Group called the NWA Nonprofit Alliance made up of nonprofit leaders throughout the region working to address the challenges presented by the pandemic together.
+Lastly, there is an active Facebook Group called the NWA Nonprofit Alliance made up of nonprofit leaders throughout the region working to address the challenges presented by the pandemic together.
 You can request to join the group HERE.

 For Workers Impacted by COVID-19